Campus cycling services and facilities

 For any queries about Dr Bike email email@example.com.

 There are three bike repair stations with a variety of basic bike mechanic tools available on a 24/7 basis.
-These can be found between the Puaka/James Hight building and North Arts lecture theatre and in the Matariki and Beatrice Tinsley bike parks.
+These can be found at:

-Electronically accessed, video-surveillance monitored bike parks.
+Secure stands are electronically accessed, video-surveillance monitored bike parks.
 Simply swipe your Canterbury Card to get access.
 Please make sure that you still lock your bike.
+Secure bike stands can be found at:

 If you find that one of the air pumps is broken, please report this to the UC Sustainability Office.